 God’s word teaches that there can be no salvation apart from Holy Spirit conviction.
 In this current age, we face the darkest hour (spiritually) we have ever faced in this generation.
 Gross darkness is upon the people (Isaiah 60:2), and it is all because the church has rejected the Holy Spirit as the world has rejected Christ.
 Much that is palmed off on us today as the work of the Holy Spirit is nothing but the work of Satan, as it is his goal to make the world religious without Christ.
-Converts often know nothing about repentance and do not know Christ as a living reality to their hearts.
+Converts often know nothing about repentance and do not know Christ as a living reality in their hearts.
 Religion, in many ways, has become the trafficking of souls.
 While there are some true, God-called preachers still preaching the Gospel under the power of the Holy Spirit, they remain few and far between.

 Conviction by the Holy Spirit